adutta4/protocols/CoRAL/CoRAL.md

 ## Step 5: Run CoRAL plot

 Once you have the graph and cycle reconstructions from the previous step, CoRAL also provides functionality to create a plot from the output files in order to improve data visualization.
 This produces output similar to the plots that AmpliconArchitect provides.
 An example script is provided at `/shares/chavez_lab/expanse/projects/nanopore/coral/case65_3a/coral_plot.sbatch`. as before, this file can be copied into your directory, and run with the filenames edited to reflect your input file prefixes.
 The AA-formatted `_graph.txt` file and `_cycles.txt` from step 4 will be the required input for this step.

+Once the file paths in the scripts are modified, you can simply run the script with `sbatch coral_plot.sbatch`.

 Along with the in-built `plot` functionality in CoRAL, the graph and cycle files are formatted such that they can be input into other AmpliconArchitect-adjacent tools, such as [AmpliconClassifier](https://github.com/AmpliconSuite/AmpliconClassifier) and [CycleViz](https://github.com/AmpliconSuite/CycleViz) as well, if desired.